"It's very, very versatile."

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Devo is ranked 4th in Log Management with 13 reviews while IBM QRadar is ranked 2nd in Log Management with 63 reviews.
-Devo is rated 8.6, while IBM QRadar is rated 8.0.
+Devo is ranked 4th in Log Management with 16 reviews while IBM QRadar is ranked 3rd in Log Management with 71 reviews.
+Devo is rated 8.4, while IBM QRadar is rated 8.0.
 The top reviewer of Devo writes "Accepts data in raw format but does not offer their own agent".
 On the other hand, the top reviewer of IBM QRadar writes "Provides a single window into your network, SIEM, network flows, and risk management of your assets".
-Devo is most compared with Splunk, LogRhythm NextGen SIEM, ELK Logstash, Elastic SIEM and Datadog, whereas IBM QRadar is most compared with Splunk, LogRhythm NextGen SIEM, Microsoft Sentinel, ELK Logstash and ArcSight Enterprise Security Manager (ESM).
+Devo is most compared with Splunk, Elastic Security, LogRhythm NextGen SIEM, Wazuh and Sumo Logic Security, whereas IBM QRadar is most compared with Splunk, Microsoft Sentinel, Elastic Security, LogRhythm NextGen SIEM and Exabeam Fusion SIEM.
 See our Devo vs. IBM QRadar report.

 We monitor all Log Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.